SenseLogic/PENDOWN/README.md

 ### Sample

-Open the `SAMPLE/sample.html` file in a modern browser like `Firefox` or `Chrome`, and you should see this if the `Comic Sans` and `Consolas` fonts are already installed on your system :
+Open the `SAMPLE/sample.html` file in a modern web browser like `Firefox` or `Chrome`, and you should see this :

 ![](https://github.com/senselogic/PENDOWN/blob/master/SAMPLE/sample.png)

 Here is its actual content, which can be edited with any plain text editor like `Geany` or `Notepad++`.

-As you can see, no HTML tags at all where needed to write this rich and colorful text :
+As you can see, no HTML tags at all where needed to write this colorful text :

 ```html
 <meta charset="utf8"/>